University of Minnesota Administrative Policy

 Principal Investigator

-• Decide whether to refuse the contract or request an exemption from the Openness in Research policy.
-Initiate the exemption request.
+• Decide whether to refuse the contract or request an exception from Administrative Policy: Openness in Research.
+Initiate the exception request.
 If requested, participate in discussions with the Senate Research Committee and Research Openness Subcommittee.
 Send statement to Vice President for Research and Innovation to support or rebut Faculty Senate Research Committee's recommendation.

 Faculty Senate Research Committee

-• Chair: Facilitate process of review by full committee and by subcommittee.
-Complete the committee's section of the exemption request.
-Send the exemption request to other Senate committees as appropriate.
-Sends exemption request recommendation to the Vice President for Research and Innovation.
-Provide annual executive summary of exemption requests to the full Faculty Senate.
+• Chair: Facilitate process of review of Tier 3 exception requests by full committee and by subcommittee.
+Complete the committee's section of the exception request.
+Send the exception request to other Senate committees as appropriate.
+Send exception request recommendation to the Vice President for Research and Innovation.
+Provide annual executive summary of exception requests to the full Faculty Senate.

-• Committee: Consider requests for exemptions from the Openness in Research policy.
+• Committee: Consider requests for Tier 3 exceptions from Administrative Policy: Openness in Research.

 Faculty Senate Research Openness Subcommittee

-• Consider requests for exemptions from the Openness in Research Policy and forward to full Senate Research Committee.
+• Consider Tier 3 requests for exceptions from Administrative Policy: Openness in Research and forward to full Senate Research Committee.

 Office of the General Counsel (OGC)

 • Assist with contract negotiations.
-Provide advice to the principal investigator regarding process and implications of requesting an exemption.
-Complete the OGC's section of the exemption request.
+Provide advice to the principal investigator regarding process and implications of requesting an exception.
+Complete the OGC's section of the exception request.

 Sponsored Projects Administration (SPA)

-• Grant administrators: Review the Request for Proposal/Application, draft research agreement or draft Material Transfer Agreement for troublesome clauses.
+• Grant and Contract Officers: Review the Request for Proposal/Application, draft research agreement or draft Material Transfer Agreement for troublesome clauses.
 Determine whether the research is proprietary or restricted.
-Working with the Office of the General Counsel, conduct contract negotiations with sponsors.
-Inform the principal investigator about the Openness in Research policy.
+Working with the Office of the General Counsel and others as appropriate, conduct contract negotiations with sponsors.
+Inform the principal investigator about Administrative Policy: Openness in Research.

-• Associate VP of Research and Innovation, Administration: Provide advice to the principal investigator regarding process and implications of requesting an exemption.
-Complete SPA's section of the exemption request.
+• Associate VP of Research and Innovation Administration: Approve or deny Tier 1 requests for exceptions.
+Provide advice to the principal investigator regarding process and implications of requesting an exception.
+Complete SPA's section of the exception request.
 Participate in discussions with the Senate Research Committee and Open Research Subcommittee.
 Forward exception requests as described in the appropriate procedure.

 Vice President for Research and Innovation

-• Approve or deny requests for exemptions.
-Track requests for exemptions and provide annual reports to the chair of the Faculty Senate Research Committee.
+• Approve or deny Tier 3 and 2 requests for exceptions.
+Track requests for exceptions and provide annual reports to the chair of the Faculty Senate Research Committee.

 Research Integrity and Compliance (RIC)

-• Provide input regarding compliance with export controls and information security requirements as needed.
+• Provide input regarding participation and dissemination restrictions, export controls, information security requirements, and exception requests as appropriate.

 Related Information